-If you’ve ever knelt down to pick up a Native American Indian arrowhead or other Native American artifact from out of the dirt in a field or from out of a creek, then you already know….you already know that feeling.
-You’ve been lucky enough to experience the rush you get when you find that perfect intact Indian arrowhead.
+If you’ve ever knelt down to pick up a Native American Indian arrowhead or other Native American artifact from out of the dirt in a field or from out of a creek, then you already know that feeling.
+You’re one of the lucky ones that has experienced the rush you get when you find that perfect intact Indian arrowhead.

 What Are Native American Indian Arrowheads